naninovel/docs/docs/guide/naninovel-scripts.md

 ## Generic Text Lines

-To make writing scripts with large amounts of text more comfortable generic text lines are used.
-Line is considered a generic text statement if doesn't start with any of the predefined statement literals:
+To make writing scripts with large amounts of text easier generic text lines are used.
+Line is considered a generic text statement when it doesn't start with any of the predefined statement literals:

 ```nani
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 ```

-An author ID can be specified at the start of a generic text line separated by a column (`:`) and a space to associate printed text with a [character actor](/guide/characters):
+An author ID can be specified at the start of a generic text line separated by a column followed with space ((`: `)) to associate printed text with a [character actor](/guide/characters):

 ```nani
 Felix: Lorem ipsum dolor sit amet, consectetur adipiscing elit.